Defending LVLMs Against Vision Attacks through Partial-Perception Supervision: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we propose DPS, a black-box, training-free defense method designed to counter vision attacks on LVLMs.
 The principle of DPS is to use the model's partial observations of the input image to supervise the model when observing the entire image.
 DPS also demonstrates strong compatibility and scalability, easily combined with other defense strategies.
 The experimental results indicate that DPS shows superior performance against both misleading and jailbreak attacks while maintaining the model's standard performance.
-For future work, DPS has great potential for expansion, such as the combination with the more advanced segmentation model \emph{e.g.,} SAM.
-In addition, a more diversified range of interaction strategies is also worth exploring.
-At last, the optimization of efficiency is also noteworthy. \looseness=-1